Introduction to Apache Flume

 - Reliable – Apache Flume has support for transactions and ensures that no data is lost in the process of data transmission.
 It has different transactions from source to channel and from channel to Source.

-- In Flume, single source can transmit data to multiple channels and those channels in turn will transmit the data to multiple sinks, thus single source can transmit data to multiple sinks.
+- In Flume, a single source can transmit data to multiple channels and those channels in turn will transmit the data to multiple sinks, thus a single source can transmit data to multiple sinks.
 This mechanism is called Fan out.
-Flume also supports for Fan out.
+Flume also supports Fan out.

 - Flume provides the steady flow of data transmission i.e. if data reading speed increases and then data writing speed also increases.

 - Although Flume generally writes data to centralized storage like HDFS or Hbase, we can configure Flume as per our requirement such that Sink can write data to another agent.
 This shows the flexibility of Flume

 - Apache Flume is open source in nature.

 In this Flume article, components of Flume and working of Flume is discussed in detail.
 Flume is a Flexible, reliable, and scalable platform to transmit data to a centralized store like HDFS.
 Its ability to integrate with various applications like Kafka, Hdfs, Thrift make it a viable option for data ingestion.

 This has been a guide to Apache Flume.
 Here we discuss architecture, working, and advantages of Apache Flume.
 You may also have a look at the following articles to learn more –